Understanding Nonprofit Endowment: All You Need to Know

 Your board is responsible for the finances of your organization.
 If you’re having trouble convincing your board to start an endowment, you can share how it can give your board a little breathing room instead of always being in survival mode.

 Start discussions with your board about where an endowment can fit and how it will help your organization’s budget.
-Endowments can provide reliable funds for maintenance and other annual costs.
+Endowment funds can provide reliable income for maintenance and other annual costs.

 3. Set up a cash reserve and endowment